fejkens/100-days-of-code/log.md

 **Today's Progress**: Unproductive day, did not feel like doing anything.
 Completed some JavaScript challenges on freeCodeCamp

 **Thoughts**: Hoping for a better day tomorrow.

+### Day 12: 23rd February, 2018

+**Today's Progress**: Come more JavaScript challenges on freeCodeCamp, I am now able to write simple functions!

+**Thoughts**: Going to crack on and play with if/else/switch statements tomorrow!